 under the influence of alcohol or drugs.

 Notices will be issued to the owner or operator of any bicycle

 found to be in violation of any bicycle regulation.
 The fine for violating any

 of the bicycle regulations of Hendrix College is $20.00 for each violation.

-Any Office of Public Safety Officer or another person explicitly
+Any Public Safety Officer or another person explicitly

 authorized by the Director of Public Safety may move, relocate and/or impound